stepzen-dev/faunadb-login-demo/README.md

 stepzen start
 ```

+The CLI will suggest a name for the endpoint (in the format `FOLDER_NAME/ENDPOINT_NAME`) but we can specify any name we want.
+Let's use `demo/native-login`.
+Note that the CLI will generate a file, `stepzen.config.json`, that tells StepZen the name the API endpoint so that it can skip this step on subsequent requests.

-The endpoint should spin up a `localhost:5000` environment with the following endpoint now deployed!
+The CLI will spin up a local environment on `localhost:5000` with our endpoint now deployed!

 ```bash
 http://localhost:5000/demo/native-login